cadadr/gemini-scripts/Readme.markdown

 This is a catch-all repository for my scripts related to the new [Gemini protocol](https://gemini.circumlunar.space).

+This work, including this document, is licensed under the Cooperative Non-Violent Public License, version 6 or newer, whose text is available in the [LICENSE](./LICENSE) file in this repository, or online at <https://git.pixie.town/thufie/CNPL>.
+In case the local and online versions differ, the more recent version applies.

 ## spaceh.awk

 `spaceh.awk` converts Gemini files to HTML files.